dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/http/README.md

 This example contains the follow classes:

 * DemoActor: The interface for the actor.
-Exposes the different actor features
+Exposes the different actor features.
 * DemoActorImpl: The implementation for the DemoActor interface.
-Handles the logic behind the different actor features
+Handles the logic behind the different actor features.
-* DemoActorService: A Spring Boot application service that registers the actor into the Dapr actor runtime
+* DemoActorService: A Spring Boot application service that registers the actor into the Dapr actor runtime.
-* DemoActorClient: This class will create and execute actors and its capabilities by using Dapr
+* DemoActorClient: This class will create and execute actors and its capabilities by using Dapr.

 ## Pre-requisites